-Lauren enjoyed our walk back to school along Mary Ann Plantation because she had never walked that way before!
+Lauren enjoyed our walk back to school along Mary Ann Meadows because she had never walked that way before.

 To launch our new Science topic all about plants we went on a hunt to see how many different plants we could spot around the school grounds.
 We then named the different plants and looked at the different features of the plants.

-To begin our new R.E. topic of Ascension and Pentecost we shared the story of Ascension and thought about times when we have had to say goodbye and how this made us feel.
+To begin our new R.E. topic of Ascension and Pentecost we shared the story of Ascension and thought about times when we have had to say goodbye to somebody that we loved and how this made us feel.
 We then shared our own ideas of Heaven and what we think it looks like.